AbandonTech/fastapi-template/README.md

-# Abandon Tech FastAPI Template
+# Abandon Tech FastAPI + Prisma Template

 This is a template project for FastAPI using PostgreSQL as well as Prisma for ORM + database migrations.